Q: How many applications were received last year and how large is the current class?

 Q: I will not receive my official degree conferring transcript and diploma certificates until July.
 Am I still eligible to apply to the MFIN program?

 A: Students must complete all degree requirements prior to the start of the MFIN program, but can submit final degree conferring transcripts and diploma certificate as soon as they are available - this is usually by mid to late July for international students.
+We will work with the registrar office to 'block' registration for future terms if your final transcripts are not submitted to our office by August 15th.

 Q. I have a three-year degree from an accredited university.
 Does this satisfy your educational eligibility requirements?